 At some point we tried to get organized and got as far as getting some overhead storage and peg board up, but clearly it wasn't enough.

-In order to get the garage floor paint down, we had to clear EVERYTHING out, so we had a storage container delivered and out everything went.
+In order to get the garage floor painted, we had to clear EVERYTHING out, so we had a storage container delivered and out everything went.

 With everything in the storage container in our driveway we finally had the clean slate we needed to paint the garage floor!